For further information, please contact the General chair: Pierre-Emmanuel Gaillardon

 Professor at University of Kaiserslautern, Germany

 Norbert holds the chair for Microelectronic System Design in the department of Electrical Engineering and Information Technology at the University of Kaiserslautern.
-He has more than 250 publications in various fields of microelectronic system design and holds several patents.
+He has more than 300 publications in various fields of microelectronic system design and holds several patents.
 Two start-ups spinout of his research group.
-He is Vice-President of the University Kaiserslautern, associate editor of various journals and member of several scientific advisory boards.
-In 2003 he served as program chair for DATE 2003 and as general chair for DATE 2005 respectively.
-In 2014 he was general Co-Chair of FPL 2015.
-His special research interests are VLSI- architectures for mobile communication, forward error correction techniques, low-power techniques, advanced SoC and memory architectures, 3D integration, reliability issues in SoC and hardware accelerators for financial mathematics and big data applications.
+His special research interests are VLSI- architectures for mobile communication, forward error correction techniques, low-power techniques, advanced SoC and memory architectures, 3D integration, reliability issues in SoC, IoT and hardware accelerators for financial mathematics and big data applications.